wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-elastic-scale-faq.md

 Do not use credentials in the form of “User ID=username@servername”, instead simply use “User ID = username”.
 Also, be sure that the “username” login has permissions on the shard.

 #### Do I need to create a Shard Map Manager and populate shards every time I start my applications?
-No—the creation of the Shard Map Manager (for example, **[ShardMapManagerFactory.CreateSqlShardMapManager](http://msdn.microsoft.co/zh-cn/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.shardmapmanagerfactory.createsqlshardmapmanager.aspx)**) is a one-time operation.
-Your application should use the call **[ShardMapManagerFactory.TryGetSqlShardMapManager()](http://msdn.microsoft.co/zh-cn/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.shardmapmanagerfactory.trygetsqlshardmapmanager.aspx)** at application start-up time.
+No—the creation of the Shard Map Manager (for example, **[ShardMapManagerFactory.CreateSqlShardMapManager](http://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.shardmapmanagerfactory.createsqlshardmapmanager.aspx)**) is a one-time operation.
+Your application should use the call **[ShardMapManagerFactory.TryGetSqlShardMapManager()](http://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.shardmapmanagerfactory.trygetsqlshardmapmanager.aspx)** at application start-up time.
 There should only one such call per application domain.

-#### I have questions about using Elastic Scale, how do I get them answered?
+#### I have questions about using elastic database tools, how do I get them answered?
-Please reach out to us on the [Azure SQL Database forum](https://social.msdn.microsoft.com/Forums/zh-CN/home?forum=windowsazurezhchs).
+Please reach out to us on the [Azure SQL Database forum](https://social.msdn.microsoft.com/forums/azure/home?forum=ssdsgetstarted).

 #### When I get a database connection using a sharding key, I can still query data for other sharding keys on the same shard.
 Is this by design?
 The Elastic Scale APIs give you a connection to the correct database for your sharding key, but do not provide sharding key filtering.
 Add **WHERE** clauses to your query to restrict the scope to the provided sharding key, if necessary.